anverbogatov/Java-courses/README.md

 ============

 Set of presentations and projects intended to bring basic knowledge of Java platform to you.
-Sub-folders contain different materials grouped by technologies.
-Some of them contain even live projects that can be expedited.
+Subfolders contain different materials grouped by technologies.
+Some of them contain even real projects that can be expedited.

 ## Useful links (complementary materials):
 1. [Free e-books online](https://it-ebooks.info) allows accessing tons of materials on different